Some children who have SEND may be able to receive free school transport or travel assistance.

 To be eligible for the travel assistance service one or more of the following categories must apply to your child or young person:

-- they have special educational needs, disability or mobility problems with no school place near their home
+- they have special educational needs and or disability or mobility problems and there is no school place near their home

-- they cannot walk to school, even though it is within the normal walking distance of two miles (if aged 5 -7) or three miles (if aged 8 or over)
+- if aged 5 -7 they cannot walk to school, even though it is within the normal walking distance of two miles

-- they have special educational needs and attend a school where there are no arrangements for boarding at or near the school
+- they have SEN and attend a school where there are no arrangements for boarding at or near the school

 - their religion or belief means that the nearest suitable school is outside the distances.

 If one or more of these criteria applies to your child or young person and they need school transport assistance:

 - Please complete an application form (available from the download section of this page)

 - Send the completed form to the correct service choosing from the two teams who deal with requests - contact details are as follows.

 The government has recently produced guidance on the transportation of all pupils, including those pupils with SEND who may need transport assistance to and from school.